emacs-mirror/emacs/mps/manual/source/glossary/i.rst

         .. mps:specific::

-            This is achieved by the :term:`allocation point protocol`.
+            This is achieved by the
+            :ref:`topic-allocation-point-protocol`.

     inline allocation (2)